keys-i/sdkman-cicd/README.md

 Include OS, architecture, image reference, and the `.sdkmanrc` hash in cache keys.
 Separate untrusted PR caches from release caches, and add `.cache/sdkman/` to `.gitignore`.
-Clear a damaged cache or change its key before retrying.
+Clear a damaged cache or change its key prefix before retrying.

 For an offline build with all candidates cached, use `sdk env && ./gradlew test`.
 `sdk env install` can still contact the SDKMAN API.